rmh78/NO2-Measurement/README.md

 * LMIC does not work in combination with the SD card reader.
 I think it's because they are both on the SPI bus.
 Because of this issue the SD card is only used in the offline mode (used for calibration only).
 * SD card reader does not work very stable.
 First it does not work with 3.3V as described in the spec.
 Second it needs exact 5V, so I had to add an additional step-up-converter to power it.
 My first calibration-run ended with no data on the sd-card.
 I decided to switch to the internal flash-memory of the ESP32 using SPIFFS (the interface is nearly the same).
 * After some hours running my sensor I'm facing I2C stability problems ([E][esp32-hal-i2c.c:161] i2cWrite(): Busy Timeout!).
 This is a known issue (https://github.com/espressif/arduino-esp32/issues/834).
 Trying to reset the I2C wire if temperature measurement results in "not a number".
+* GPS UTC timing issue.
+Added UTC adjustment in code using the Time.h library.
+* One of my two NO2 sensors does not correlate as expected so I decided to reduce my measurement-station to host only one NO2 sensor.
+This sensor has now a better posision inside the casing to get more direct air.